PA ID# 059-99059-00; Fairfax County

 Cross - Reference: Emergency Protective Measures; Work Eligibility

-Issue: Was the work associated with the additional claimed costs required as the result of the declared event?
+Issue: Was the work associated with the costs claimed required as the result of the declared event?

-Finding: No. The Applicant did not submit sufficient documentation to demonstrate that the claimed work was a result of the disaster.
+Finding: No. The Applicant did not submit sufficient documentation to support its claim that the work performed was required by the event.

 Rationale: 44 CFR §206.223(a) General work eligibility